achingachris/strapi-cms-starter/README.md

-# Strapi application
+# Strapi CMS Starter Template

-A quick description of your strapi application
+> This is a Strapis CMS Starter Template

+A minimalistic starter template